Otto the Great: Reign from Rome

-Society, culture, law and science
+Culture

+Otto patronised the arts and learning, helping establish several cathedral schools that evolved into vibrant cultural centres.
+The first female writer from the Germanosphere, the first female historian, the first person since the Fall of the Western Roman Empire to write dramas in the Latin West, and the first German female poet – Hrotsvitha – was raised in his court, where she grew up hearing the works of classical authors.
+As an adult, she became well-versed in the legal system, the history of the Ottonian dynasty, and their line of succession.
+Hrotsvitha was the first Northern European to write about Islam and the Islamic empire.
+When she entered a royal convent, she wrote plays that incorporated Roman comedy with the tales of early Christian martyrs.

 Final years and death

 With his son's wedding completed and peace with the Byzantine Empire concluded, Otto led the imperial family back to Germany in August 972.
 In the spring of 973, the Emperor visited Saxony and celebrated Palm Sunday in Magdeburg.
 At the same ceremony the previous year, Margrave Hermann Billung, Otto's trusted lieutenant and personal administrator over Saxony during his years in Italy, had been received like a king by Archbishop Adalbert of Magdeburg – a gesture of protest against the Emperor's prolonged absence from Germany.

 Celebrating Easter with a great assembly in Quedlinburg, Emperor Otto was the most powerful man in Europe.
 According to Thietmar of Merseburg, Otto received "the dukes Miesco [of Poland] and Boleslav [of Bohemia], and legates from the Greeks [Byzantium], the Beneventans [Rome], Magyars, Bulgars, Danes and Slavs".
 Ambassadors from England and Al-Andalus arrived later the same year.
 To mark the Rogation Days, Otto travelled to his palace at Memleben, the place where his father had died 37 years earlier.
 While there, Otto became seriously ill with fever and, after receiving his last sacraments, died on 7 May 973 at the age of 60.

 The transition of power to his seventeen-year-old son Otto II was seamless.
 On 8 May 973, the lords of the Empire confirmed Otto II as their new ruler.
 Otto II arranged for a magnificent thirty-day funeral, in which his father was buried beside his first wife Eadgyth in Magdeburg Cathedral.